Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Proofs of the Novel Converse Bounds under the Constraint of Uncoded Cache Placement

 \subsection{Preliminaries}

-We start this section by extending the shared-link broadcast network ``acyclic index coding outer bound'' from~\cite{ontheoptimality} to combinations networks. \begin{prop} Consider a combination network with uncoded cache placement and $(\dv,\Zm)$ such that the demands in $\dv$ are distinct.
-For a set of relays $\Jc\subseteq[\Hsf]$, and for an acyclic set of sub-files $\Sc\subseteq\Tc_{\dv,\Zm}$ in the directed graph $G_{\Tc_{\dv,\Zm}}$ that are demanded by the users in $\Kc_{\Jc}$, the following must hold
+We start this section by extending the ``acyclic index coding converse bound'' for shared-link network from~\cite{indexcodingcaching2020} to combination networks. \begin{prop} Consider a combination network with end-user-caches, where the cache placement $\Zm$ is uncoded and the demands in $\dv$ are distinct.
+For a set of relays $\Jc\subseteq[\Hsf]$, and for an acyclic set of subfiles $\Sc\subseteq\Tc_{\dv,\Zm}$ in the directed graph $G_{\Tc_{\dv,\Zm}}$ that are demanded by the users in $\Kc_{\Jc}$, the following must hold

 \end{prop} \begin{IEEEproof}

 \end{IEEEproof}